Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 the repository and install it.

 > [!Note]
-> We use `v0.2.0` release as an example here, always download the latest from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases) section.
+> The example below uses the `v0.2.0` release; we recommend always downloading the latest version from the [Releases](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/releases)
+> section.

 #### On Linux